marianheil/HepSW_bootstrap/README.md

 ## Output

 Each program is installed into `HEPSW_PROGRAM_DIR`.
-Additionally an environment (`NAMEenv.sh`) and (potentially) a dependences (`NAMEdependences.sh`) file are created.
+Additionally an environment (`NAMEenv.sh`) and (potentially) a dependencies (`NAMEdependencies.sh`) file are created.
 Sourcing the environment file sets all program specific system environment variables for that package.
-To also set the variables from program dependences you can either source `NAMEdependences.sh` directly or source each package specified in in `NAMEdependences.sh` manually.
+To also set the variables from program dependencies you can either source `NAMEdependencies.sh` directly or source each package specified in in `NAMEdependencies.sh` manually.
 The latter is preferred to keep your environment clean and to ensure that you are only using one version of the same package.